 The first step in getting the job you want is to apply for it.
 Sending in a resume and cover letter for the job they have available is very important.
 A lot of people don't apply for jobs they want because they think they'll never get them.
 They feel that they're not qualified enough or they don't have enough experience to be taken seriously for the job.
 However, unless you apply you never know what could happen.
 So, make sure you fill out that application for the job you want.
 Then wish for the best.
 If you do apply and get called in for an interview, it's on to the next phase.
-Dressing the part.This page is brought to you by the good people designing and manufacturing glass stair railing by Shower Door of Canada
+Dressing the part.This page is brought to you by the good man that goes by the name David Himelfarb.
+Contact David for his 'lawyer referrer service' expertise.

 To get the job you want and eventually keep it, you're going to have to dress and act the part.
 Your image is very important so you have to dress appropriately for the job interview.
 If you do get the job, the office might have a dress code in place so you will have to follow the policies they have set forth.
 If not, doesn't matter if you ace the job interview or do great work at your job, it might not matter in the end.
 Some companies are more strict in terms of their dress code.
 It all depends on the office atmosphere or if they have an image to protect.
 For instance, medical office staff will most likely be wearing scrubs when taking care of their patients and a casual outfit underneath.

 Places like a fast food chain or grocery store like Kroger will make its employees wear a uniform.
 So you don't really have much say in what you wear.
 Or even the type of facial hair you decide to sport.
 You can't work around food and have a really long beard.
 You will need to trim it down to a respectable length.
 Customers shopping in the produce aisle picking out grapes or cherries don't want to find a long strand of hair in their fresh fruit.
 So, make sure you are comfortable working at a place that has those types of restrictions.